ME-ICA/tedana/docs/faq.rst

 with `kappa>kappa elbow` and `rho<rho elbow` should all be accepted, and the rho elbow threshold is less stringent.
 If kappa is above threshold and more than 2X rho then it is also accepted under the assumption that, even if a component contains noise, there is sufficient T2*-weighted signal to retain.
-Similarly to the tedana_v0.013 and meica trees, components with very low variance are retained so that degrees of freedom aren't wasted by removing them, but `minimal` makes sure that no more than 1% of total variance is removed this way.
+Similarly to the tedana_orig and meica trees, components with very low variance are retained so that degrees of freedom aren't wasted by removing them, but `minimal` makes sure that no more than 1% of total variance is removed this way.